 Otoplasty is performed to reshape and refine ears that stick out, are asymmetrical, or that otherwise compromise one’s overall appearance.

 In young children, overly prominent or irregular ears can provoke unwanted teasing and name-calling.
 But with this simple surgical procedure, those taunts can quickly be eliminated.
-Otoplasty can restore self-confidence and self-assuredness, not only in grade school aged children, but also in adults who suffer from protruding ears.
+Otoplasty in NYC with Dr. Westreich can restore self-confidence and self-assuredness, not only in grade school-aged children, but also in adults who suffer from protruding ears.
 The procedure is also extremely useful in addressing additional ear issues such as enlarged lobes or folded ears.

 Advantages of ear surgery include...